200 Hour Yoga Teacher Training Rishikesh

 Journey with Rishikesh Yogis Yogshala

-Components of 200 Hour Yoga Teacher Training Rishikesh
+Components of 200 Hour Yoga Teacher Training Course in Rishikesh

 Thorough interactive discussions and practical sessions in group concept of incorporating personal Sadhana in Hatha Yoga classes will be shared.